 Hadia Clubs Beyond the School (HBTS)

-Previously named as BTS clubs we renamed it to our little angel ’Hadia’ who we lost to cancer in April 2019, She loved football and gymnastic.
+Previously named as BTS clubs, we renamed it to our little angel ’Hadia’ who we lost to cancer in April 2019.
+She loved football and gymnastics.
 Hadia beyond the School initiatives give children the opportunity to unlock their potential, explore their talents, and cultivate their strengths through a range of after-school clubs.
-Children are seen engaged in sports, expressing themselves through various forms of arts, learning new languages and skills, away from the toxic influences of the society and the unforgiving streets.
+Children are seen engaged in sports, expressing themselves through various forms of arts, learning new languages and skills, away from the toxic influences of society and the unforgiving streets.

 0 %